 The courts and mental health

-Explains what may happen if you are charged with committing a crime, what happens when you to go court, and how your mental health is taken into account.
+Explains what may happen if you're charged with committing a crime, what happens when you to go court, and how your mental health is taken into account.

-When will my trial be held?
+When will my trial happen?

 What will happen at the trial?

-- There may also be other witnesses.
+- There may be other witnesses who give evidence about the crime.

 Can I use my mental health as a defence?

-- The court may find you not guilty if you were legally insane at the time you committed the offence.
-If this happens, the judge has to decide whether you still have mental health problems.
-If they decide you do, they can send you to hospital, or make a supervision order (which means that you will have to get support or treatment).
-If you no longer have mental health problems, they can to give you an absolute discharge.
+The court may find you not guilty as you were legally insane when you committed the offence.
+If this happens, the judge must decide whether you still have mental health problems.

 What happens if I'm found guilty?